 Types of Salt Chlorinators

-Some In Ground Salt Chlorine Generators like the Hayward AquaRite ($739), and Salt & Swim ($599), or the Jandy Ei ($849) models come as a kit.
-You have a weatherproof box that you hang on a wall by your equipment which is the Power Supply and Controller and then you have the Cell, or Turbo Cell as it’s commonly called, which is plumbed into your return line and attaches to your power supply with a shielded cord.
+Some In Ground Salt Chlorine Generators like the Hayward AquaRite ($739), and Salt & Swim ($599).
+You have a weatherproof box that you hang on a wall by your equipment which is the Power Supply and Controller and then you have the Salt Cell, which is plumbed into your return line and attaches to your power supply with a shielded cord.

 Salt systems include a Flow Switch which is basically a PVC Tee that you plumb before the salt cell and connect to your power supply with a cord similar to a telephone wire and clip.
 This flow switch lets the power supply know that water is flowing so it does not make chlorine when the pump and filter system is off.